Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### First Aid

 A PC can make an appropriate save to tend to someone's wound.
 When you attempt to treat yourself, roll with [-].
-On a success, stop *bleeding* and save a character with a *lethal injury* from rolling a Death Save.
+On a success, stop *bleeding* and save a character with a *lethal injury* from rolling a death save.
 Takes 1 round and can be attempted again *once* in the following round.

-**Lethal Injury**: Receive first aid within 1d10 rounds or make a Death Save.
+**Lethal Injury**: Receive first aid within 1d10 rounds or make a death save.

 ### Wounds Table